TrendingTechnology/yoga-instructor/README.md

 Simply because no other app out there implements real time pose prediction technology!
 Every time you are stuck on a step or an yoga asana, Sofia waits for you to complete it, and only then it gives instructions for the next asana, just like a personal yoga instructor who attends to you real time.
 You don’t need to pause the video or anything.
 It will automatically detect if you have achieved the correct pose and adapt accordingly.

-## Description

-- As you follow the video and reach an intermediate step in each pose, it analyses the posture and lets you proceed only when you complete the step successfully.

-- We have gamified the app to let the users enjoy it more.

-- They are awarded stars as points based on how good the accuracy of their pose is once they complete and progress through each step in the track.

-- This ensures a fun and exciting approach to perfecting yoga postures.

 ## Features